dodona-edu/dolos/docs/demo/README.md

 ## Benchmark dataset

-This demo shows how Dolos performs on the [SOCO dataset](https://pan.webis.de/fire14/pan14-web/soco.html).
+These reports shows how Dolos performs on the [SOCO dataset](https://pan.webis.de/fire14/pan14-web/soco.html).
 The inputs of Dolos were enhanced by adding [labels](../guide/running.html#adding-metadata) indicating whether a file is involved in plagiarism (orange) or not (blue).

+Note that these labels were added manually by experts, but they might not be fully accurate.
+Some submissions look very similar although they are not labeled as plagiarism.

 <div class="row">